QUEER TIME AT KW INSTITUTE

 The photographs of DeSana's I'm drawn to are the ones capturing queer lovers and friends mid-moment.
 In his series 101 Nudes, he places friends in middle-class domestic scenes.
 They're silly and fun, like a sort of drag.
 More than anything, DeSana's work brings me sharply into my own body.
 There's a timeless gooeyness to it—a space where everything else melts away, leaving just us, the bodies in the room, playing.

 Paul P.'s portraits are quiet in comparison.
 They depict people shoulders up, laying backwards.
 They could be portraits of people sleeping, or could be death masks, or the moment of orgasm.
-The paintings drip from the paper like they're live, vulnerable.
+The paintings drip from the paper like they're alive, vulnerable.
 Fluorescent colours streak across otherwise grey faces.
 Paul P. catches his subjects mid-surrender, some moment of letting go, and we're invited to quietly bear witness.

 As I walk around, I realise the exhibition design keeps me present too.
 False walls divide up and cosy an otherwise white cube space.
 Some corners feel private.
 A window in the shape of an archway is cut into one of the walls.
 As I move from looking at a photograph to following the arch's smooth curve, I catch someone looking from the other side.
 They smile.
 I shy-smile back, suddenly aware of my part of the exhibition's choreography, not just as an observer.
 Am I just looking at art?
 The line between voyeur and participant blurs as bodies shift in and out of view.